ashen9/webpack-cdn2local-plugin/README.md

-> webpack plugin for download some static resources to local.
+> webpack plugin for download some remotes static resources to local.

 # HOW TO USE